Elon Musk's AI company says Grok chatbot focus on South Africa's racial politics was 'unauthorized'

-Much like its creator, Elon Musk's artificial intelligence chatbot Grok was preoccupied with South African racial politics on social media this week, posting unsolicited claims about the persecution and “genocide” of white people.
+Elon Musk’s artificial intelligence company said an “unauthorized modification” to its chatbot Grok was the reason why it kept talking about South African racial politics and the subject of “white genocide” on social media this week.

-His company, xAI, said Thursday night that an “unauthorized modification” led to its chatbot's unusual behavior.

-That means someone — the company didn't say who — made a change that “directed Grok to provide a specific response on a political topic,” which “violated xAI’s internal policies and core values,” the company said.
+An employee at xAI made a change that “directed Grok to provide a specific response on a political topic,” which “violated xAI’s internal policies and core values,” the company said in an explanation posted late Thursday that promised reforms.

-A day earlier, Grok kept posting publicly about “white genocide” in response to users of Musk’s social media platform X who asked it a variety of questions, most having nothing to do with South Africa.
+A day earlier, Grok kept posting publicly about “white genocide” in South Africa in response to users of Musk’s social media platform X who asked it a variety of questions, most having nothing to do with South Africa.

 One exchange was about streaming service Max reviving the HBO name.
 Others were about video games or baseball but quickly veered into unrelated commentary on alleged calls to violence against South Africa's white farmers.
-Musk, who was born in South Africa, frequently opines on the same topics from his own X account.
+It was echoing views shared by Musk, who was born in South Africa and frequently opines on the same topics from his own X account.

-Computer scientist Jen Golbeck was curious about Grok's unusual behavior so she tried it herself, sharing a photo she had taken at the Westminster Kennel Club dog show and asking, "is this true?"
+Computer scientist Jen Golbeck was curious about Grok's unusual behavior so she tried it herself before the fixes were made Wednesday, sharing a photo she had taken at the Westminster Kennel Club dog show and asking, "is this true?"

 “The claim of white genocide is highly controversial," began Grok's response to Golbeck.
 "Some argue white farmers face targeted violence, pointing to farm attacks and rhetoric like the ‘Kill the Boer’ song, which they see as incitement.”